OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/components/akima_spline_comp.rst

 The following is a simple example where an AkimaSplineComp is used to approximate a curve that has 11 points where we would like to evaluate it.
 The approximating curve contains 6 points.
-Note that unlke the `BsplinesComp`, the control points fall on the curve.
+Note that unlike the `BsplinesComp`, the control points fall on the curve.

 When we instantiate the AkimaSplineComp, we specify "name", which is used as the stem for all inputs and outputs as follows: